acvmn/NenOS/README.md

 - TIME - launches the watch app.
 - WRITE - write the document.

 You can also write your own programs, save them, and run them.
+To run the program, enter RUN.
+After that, the OS will read the file and execute the commands from it sequentially.
 Example of a program:
 ```
 cls
 echo Current Time: